 Law of the Market Freies Museum Berlin, Germany

-In summer 2009 the first edition of ArtePollino took place in the Pollino National Park, the biggest natural park in Italy.
-It is an initiative of Sensi Contemporanei, a program supported by the Ministry of Cultural Heritage and Activities and the Venice Biennale Foundation, and aims to promote and improve one of the most beautiful natural areas in Europe.
-Artists like Anish Kapoor, Carsten Höller, Daniel Buren and Giuseppe Penone have been invited to realize permanent environmental artworks in the park.
-The project intends to increase the value of the environmental patrimony of Pollino National park through the actual realization of bio-compatible artistic interventions and to enforce the ecological cause by introducing the new theme of contemporary art in the park.
+In summer 2009, the first edition of ArtePollino took place in the Pollino National Park, the biggest natural park in Italy.
+An initiative of Sensi Contemporanei, this program is supported by the Ministry of Cultural Heritage and Activities and the Venice Biennale Foundation and aims to promote and improve one of the most beautiful natural areas in Europe, involving artists such as Anish Kapoor, Carsten Höller, Daniel Buren and Giuseppe Penone.
+The project intends to increase the value of the environmental patrimony of Pollino National park through bio-compatible artistic interventions and to contribute to the ecological cause by introducing a new theme of contemporary art in the park.

-The selected artists for ArtePollino have been invited to realize works - as Vicente Todoli says - "that are able to interpret the spirit of the place and, at the same time, to call the world attention on this territory".
-With ArtePollino, the region Basilicata bets on culture and particularly on contemporary art as an engine for the territorial development and an occasion for building up "another south".
+The selected artists for ArtePollino offer works which, as Vicente Todoli puts it, "are able to interpret the spirit of the place and, at the same time, call the world's attention to this territory".
+With ArtePollino, the region Basilicata counts on culture and contemporary art as an engine for the territorial development and the establishing of "another south".

 INTERVIEWS WITH: Anish Kapoor, Carsten Höller, Daniel Buren, Giuseppe Penone, Vicente Todoli (Tate Modern), Vito de Filippe (president of the region Basilicata), Mario Cristiani (association Arte all'Arte), Catterina Seia (UniCredit Group), Laura Barreca (Ministry of Cultural Heritage), Alberto Versace (Ministry of Economic Development)

 PRODUCED BY Association Arte all'Arte, Tuscany (Italy)